ywpkwon/lora-serve/README.md

 # LoRAServe

-LoRAServe is a lightweight, educational project exploring how modern LLM inference systems (like vLLM and SGLang) work under the hood — from dynamic batching and adapter hot-loading to streaming responses and KV-cache reuse.
+LoRAServe is a lightweight, educational project exploring how modern LLM inference systems (like vLLM and SGLang) work under the hood -- from dynamic batching and adapter hot-loading to streaming responses and KV-cache reuse.

 # Overview

 This repository is a side project to understand and re-implement key design patterns in large-model serving infrastructure.
-It’s not a production service — the focus is on clarity, modularity, and learning-by-doing.
+It's not a production service -- the focus is on clarity, modularity, and learning-by-doing.

 LoRAServe aims to demystify how real LLM engines manage:
 - Dynamic batching and request queues